All in all, the JLab Epic 2 is a pair of decent earbuds, but it falls short in fit and durability, making it pretty sensitive and easy to lose.

 On the flip side, these earbuds are also packed with Beacon Signal Technology that reduces interference.
 Both devices will reap the benefits of this technology, although, its effects are somewhat dubious.

 This may be as good a place as any to mention the microphone that’s placed neatly along with the convenient in-line controller.
 The microphone itself isn’t bad, but it’s positioning is sub-optimal, to say the least.
 The person you’re talking to definitely won’t have a fun time if you try to use it hands-free.
 It’s just too far removed from your mouth.

 There are two things to keep in mind when evaluating the sound quality for the Epic 2.

 Firstly, these earbuds are meant to be used while exercising.
 As such, audio quality isn’t the most important aspect as is the case with regular earbuds.
 It’s much more important that the sound isolation is on point as well as the fit, and that the volume can be cranked up without causing distortion.

 Secondly, always remember these are wireless earbuds.
-Wireless technology is usually regarded as wholly positive for its convenience; and you’ll certainly need the convenience that cable-free earbuds provide while exercising, be it running or hitting the gym.
-But it doesn’t come without its detriments: reduced audio quality, lag, and the threat of signal interference.
+Wireless technology is usually regarded as wholly positive for its convenience; and you’ll certainly need the convenience that cable-free earbuds provide while exercising, be it for running or hitting the gym.
+But it doesn’t come without its detriments: reduced audio quality, lag and the threat of signal interference.